Hit by an unlicensed driver

 Insurance When an Unlicensed Driver Gets into an Accident

-That’s the distinction you need to keep in mind if you are in an accident with an unlicensed driver.
+That’s an important distinction if you are in an accident with an unlicensed driver.
 The driver may declare that he or she doesn’t have insurance, but the driver may not be the car owner.
 The driver may not know whether the car is insured or may be misstating the facts.
-This may happen if the driver is:
+This may happen if the driver is: Disappointed couple talking to someone

 • Intoxicated by alcohol or drugs